certainty/go-braces/README.md

 * Develop a VM that is reasonably performant and provides runtime introspection for a clear view of program execution.
   * Implement through a Text-based User Interface (TUI) for access to VM internals and interactive runtime system engagement.
-* Create a modular compiler that:
+* Create a compiler that:
   * Features a modular design and supports language extensions.
-  * Allows for an optional type system.
+  * Features a static type system with local inference and support for generics
   * Supports both ahead-of-time and just-in-time compilation.
   * Incorporates introspection capabilities to examine every phase of the compilation process in detail.
-  * Supports macros with an explicit renaming macro expander.
-* Offer a gradual type system that can be enabled/disabled via a compiler flag (possibly on a per-module basis).

 ## Non-Objectives

-* Develop a fully compliant r7rs Scheme - Although it will be used as a foundation.
+* Develop a language that is intended to be used outside of this learning context
 * Create the most efficient/fast/resource-optimized VM or compiler.
   * Strive for a balance between comprehensibility and performance.

-## Language deviations

-* No first class continuations
-* Gradual type system

 ## Getting Started